 LEARN THE FORM

 At the micro level, when teaching each new move, it is further broken down into logical steps.
 Each step only focuses on a specific aspect of the move.
 Once all aspects of the move are acquired with a certain amount of fluency, then the move is practiced as a whole.

 At the macro level, the instructor is observing the class to see if the required principles are present while learning each new move.
 Principles learnt from the Tai Chi Basics course are reinforced and applied.
-New principles will also be taught and applied as the student progresses to the next level.
+New principles will also be taught and applied as the student progresses to each new level.

 LEARN VITAL ENERGY

 This process is repeated from the first move to the last move of the entire form.
 The pace is very slow and usually takes 3 – 4 terms to complete one cycle of the form.
 Then it is repeated again from the beginning.
 A student does not need to wait for the instructor to start from the first move, learning Vital Energy can start from any point in the form.

-Advanced classes are taught by Senior or Master instructors who will continuously observe and guide each individual student’s progress using the Five Character Tactic as the basis.
+Advanced classes are taught by Senior or Master instructors who will continuously observe and guide each individual student’s progress.

 Heart is Calm 心静